< Motivation for drawing ability

 Once they understand the process of observation, they have learned how to learn how to draw.
 They'll never need a "how to draw" book or guide.
 Once you can draw from observation, you need no tricks, no guide books, no formulas for faces or body parts, and no more triangle cows or oval horses.
 No more stereotypes.

-Because observation drawing is intense concentration and hard work, three minutes may be long enough at one sitting.
-Be careful about pushing them too long, but occasionally it would be good to see what they can do.
-As their skills develop, their attention span expands.
+Because a difficult observation drawing can be intense concentration and hard work, three to five minutes may be long enough at one sitting.
+Be careful about pushing them too long, but it is also good to see what they can do.
+As skills develop, attention span will expand.
+A long session can yield very gratifying results.

 Repetition and routine are so important to good practice and mastery.
 Shinichi Suzuki, the Japanese violin teacher, talks of creative repetition.
 He says, "Mastery equals understanding -- plus 10,000 times!"2 As a potter, I tell my students not to expect their fingers to have brains like mine until they have made 10,000 cylinders.
 I have virtuosity in my fingertips, not because of some great talent, but because of much hard/easy practice.